PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 PhyloclassTalk is an open-source bioinformatics platform that aims to help providing information about wealth and geographical distribution of studied species.
 Its main features are:

   - A novel graphical user-interface to build BLAST queries (Blast Query Builder).
-  - A territorial builder framework and user-interface based in a new geopolitical library (Territorial).
+  - A territorial builder framework and user-interface based in a new geographic information retrieval library (Territorial).
   - A species repository module enabling species name search and selection for later recognition.
-  - Geographical classification of retrieved sequences through feature extraction and text-mining from the GenBank database.
+  - Classification of retrieved sequences through feature extraction and text-mining from the GenBank database.

 PhyloclassTalk is developed using the following technologies: